FEDERAL DOMESTIC

 2. Incinerated

-3. Buried at a landfill or
+3. Buried at a landfill or other

-end of every day that dumping occurs.
+of every day that dumping occurs.

 4. Fed to livestock as feed.